AmericaSCORESBayArea/scoreslabs/README.md

 Open Source development has proven an excellent environment to build _safe and secure technology_.
 Protecting students in their daily lives requires understanding what's changing, strong collaboration networks, and ability to quickly implement solutions.
 The analogy to how open source strategy addresses technical security and stability is well-aligned with student safety and futures.
 ### Benefits to Scores' Coaches
 Scores coaches are constantly working to improve their own skills, tools, and processes.
 They need technology that responds to their evolving needs the same way they respond to their students and teams.
 Scores coaches not only make important customers, they provide leadership and insight that is rare in most relationships between developers and customers, where one or two stakeholders, or researchers, speak for many.
 Scores coaches are enabled UX researchers as well as front-line users.
+## Data Privacy is a Top Objective ##
+While developer efficiency is important, we can't risk exposing private data to the world.
+This is why we are actively controlling access to teams, repos, and platforms.
+The [Data Privacy Agreement](https://github.com/AmericaSCORESBayArea/scoreslabs/blob/main/DataPrivacyAgreement.md) is a required read for potential contributors, and we need it signed before we can add you to the team.
 ### Benefits to Scores' Communities
 Among the standard concerns for underserved communities where Scores works, we find:
 - Access to Technology